 “We want to cooperate with the Apple requirements,” Cary told CNBC.
 “I want to build beautiful, simple and secure products, but what I can’t comply with is the requirement of not being a coin wallet.
 It is hard to gauge what they want when they only give you a terse e-mail for saying that your app was removed for something they don’t tell you about.”

 Cary insists that Apple is acting to eliminate the mobile payments competition quickly evolving among bitcoin wallet providers.
 Apple yanked Blockchain’s bitcoin wallet app this week, the last such offering left on the App Store for iPhone and iPad users.

 U.K.-based Blockchain is the world’s largest bitcoin wallet provider and had been in the App Store for two years.
 It had been downloaded 120,000 times.

 The Blockchain removal has stirred up the bitcoin community of miners, traders and enthusiasts, causing an anti-Apple uproar that includes YouTube videos of bitcoiners destroying their iPhones.

 “I think in the future, Apple will come around,” Cary said.
-“Obviously, you’re seeing an enormous reaction to this news by bitcoin enthusiasts around the world.”
+“Obviously, you’re seeing an enormous reaction to this news by bitcoin enthusiasts looking for Regulated Blockchain options around the world.”

 Meanwhile, smartphones powered by Google’s Android system carry mostly all available major bitcoin wallet apps.